Ordnance, RCL, 3.45 in: History

 Burney was privy to the design of the 20mm m/42, a recoilless rifle designed by the Swedish Bofors Carl Gustaf company during World War II, but it had little bearing on his work as the Carl Gustav was a large bore rifle design intended to remove the recoil experienced with anti-tank rifles such as the Boys anti-tank rifle or similar large calibre bolt-action rifles which required large cartridges to deliver high-velocity rounds.
 The usefulness of anti-tank rifles was lost as tanks were built with much thicker armour during the war.
 Although Burney's designs did not have high muzzle velocities, this was compensated for by the use of a shell which relied on a HESH explosive instead of speed and weight to penetrate the armour.

-The Broadway Trust Company, a company was founded by Burney for the production of the gun.
+Burney founded the Broadway Trust Company for the production of the gun.

 Design

 This was a weapon that could be fired from the shoulder, giving unrestricted traverse or elevation within the limits of the human frame, or mounted on a simple tripod.

 A portion of the propelling charge bled through holes in the cartridge wall and into a space around the breech and then backwards through four venturis.
 This counterblast backwards cancelled out the recoil.